alexdelorenzo/aiopath/README.md

 run(main())
 ```
-If you used `pathlib` instead of `aiopath` in the example above, tasks would block upon writing to the disk, and tasks that make network connections would be forced to pause while other tasks write to the disk.
+If you used `pathlib` instead of `aiopath` in the example above, tasks would block upon writing to the disk, and tasks that make network connections would be forced to pause while the other tasks write to the disk.

-By using `aiopath`, all I/O is non-blocking, and your script can simultaneously write to the disk and perform network operations at once.
+By using `aiopath`, all I/O is non-blocking, and your script can write to the disk and perform network operations concurrently.

+## Implementation
+`aiopath` is a direct reimplementation of [CPython's `pathlib.py`](https://github.com/python/cpython/blob/master/Lib/pathlib.py) and shares some of its code. `aiopath`'s class hierarchy [directly matches the one from `pathlib`](https://docs.python.org/3/library/pathlib.html), where `Path` inherits from `PurePath`, `AsyncPath` inherits from `AsyncPurePath`, and so on.

+With `aiopath`, methods that perform I/O are asynchronous and awaitable, and methods that perform I/O and return iterators in `pathlib` now return [async generators](https://www.python.org/dev/peps/pep-0525/). `aiopath` goes one step further, and implements [`os.scandir()`](https://docs.python.org/3/library/os.html#os.scandir) and [`DirEntry`](https://docs.python.org/3/library/os.html#os.DirEntry) as asynchronous to make [`AsyncPath.glob()`](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob) completely async.

+`aiopath` is typed with Python [type annotations](https://docs.python.org/3/library/typing.html), and it takes advantage of [`libaio`](https://pagure.io/libaio) for async I/O on Linux.

 # Usage
-`aiopath` is a direct reimplementation of [CPython's `pathlib.py`](https://github.com/python/cpython/blob/master/Lib/pathlib.py), and `aiopath`'s class hierarchy [directly matches the one from `pathlib`](https://docs.python.org/3/library/pathlib.html), where `Path` inherits from `PurePath`, `AsyncPath` inherits from `AsyncPurePath`, and so on.

-With `aiopath`, methods that perform I/O are asynchronous and awaitable, and methods that perform I/O and return iterators in `pathlib` now return [async generators](https://www.python.org/dev/peps/pep-0525/). `aiopath` goes one step further, and implements [`os.scandir()`](https://docs.python.org/3/library/os.html#os.scandir) and [`DirEntry`](https://docs.python.org/3/library/os.html#os.DirEntry) as asynchronous to make [`AsyncPath.glob()`](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob) completely asynchronous.

-## Examples
-### Running examples
 To run the following examples with top-level `await` expressions, [launch an asynchronous Python REPL](https://www.integralist.co.uk/posts/python-asyncio/#running-async-code-in-the-repl) using `python3 -m asyncio` or an [IPython shell](https://ipython.org/).

 You'll also need to install `asynctempfile` via PyPI, like so `python3 -m pip install asynctempfile`.

-### Basic
+## Basic
 All of `pathlib.Path`'s methods that perform synchronous I/O are reimplemented as asynchronous methods. `PurePath` methods are not asynchronous because they don't perform I/O.

 ```python3